djslzx/ar-drawing/README.md

 David J. Lee

 ## Vision
 Players take turns drawing objects randomly selected from a sub-category (or 'theme') of words.
 When it is a player's turn to draw, she uses her phone as a 3D brush, moving it around in space to draw a 3D image.
 The other players view this 3D image from their respective phones as an object fixed in 3D space (an overlay on their camera feeds), and must attempt to correctly identify the drawn object within a time limit.

 The idea is to generate a shared server where players may interact with each other through 3D drawings that persist within rounds.
 The first game to be implemented will be a 3D version of Pictionary, but the framework should be relatively easily extensible to include drawing competitions, where players agree upon a topic or reference image and compete to draw the most realistic images.

 ### Base Version
 There are only two players at any given time.
 One phone is designated as the drawing device (the 'Drawer') and another is designated as the viewing/guessing device (the 'Guesser').
 The Drawer can add strokes to the environment and the Guesser can view the environment but cannot modify it.
 There is no guess-checking mechanic--the expectation is that players will confirm their guesses verbally, with the Drawer inputting the name of the winning guesser into the score chart.

 ### Extensions
 - The game is extended to n players, where n >= 2.
 Drawing and guessing are randomly assigned roles that vary from round to round.
 - Different brush sizes and colors
+- Undo/Redo options (History stack)
 - Additional game modes (e.g. drawing competition)
   - Symmetry mode: all drawings have a fixed symmetry that can't be turned off and all subjects are asymmetric
   - Chaos mode: brush size and color randomly change as the Drawer draws